nanyahill/cs-fundamentals-guide/src/algorithms/sorting/countingsort/README.md

 	  (the number of elements) or the range is fixed (e.eg ASCII characters).
 	- In this algorithm, input values are used as index, hence not suitable for sorting floating point numbers.
 	- The algorithm can be extended to include negative integers.
 	- It is a stable sorting algorithm.
+This is useful in Radix sort.
 	- It is NOT an in-place sorting algorithm.
 Hence, useful if additional memory is a no issue.

   #### Usage: